Voltti/harbour-themepack-n9ish/README.md

 # harbour-themepack-n9ish
-N9ish Icon Pack for Sailfish OS.
+Based on N9ish Icon Pack for Sailfish OS.
+--
+A bit of testing project to get to know some developement tools - hopefully getting something useful out of it.

+9ish readme:
 --

 <p align="center">